catarse/catarse/DEV_DOCKER.md

 `docker run -i -d --rm  -v ~/Code/catarse/:/usr/app/ -v ~/Code/catarse.js:/usr/app/vendor/assets/components/catarse.js -e "RAILS_ENV=development" -e "DATABASE_URL=postgres://postgres@postgres:5432/catarse_development" -p 3000:3000 --link catarse_pg:postgres catarse bundle exec rails server -p 3000 -b 0.0.0.0`

-This will start rails server on port 3000 and mount the current project code and catarse.js lib on container (this is for you don’t need to rebuild the image when changing files)
+This will start rails server on port 3000 and mount the current project code and catarse.js lib on container (this is so you don’t need to rebuild the image when changing files)

 Sometimes this error can occur: `A server is already running.
 Check /usr/app/tmp/pids/server.pid.` this is because we are getting the tmp directory so we need to remove on your project folder `rm -rf tmp/pids/server.pid`